-Small group beta test: select a small group of employees to run a beta test of your new expense reporting system.
+Small group beta test: Select a small group of employees to run a beta test of your new expense reporting system.
 Real business-related expenses (a client lunch) or a practice expense (coffee for the team) can be used to test the reimbursement policy.
-A good system can respond to feedback with iterations that better meet the company’s needs.
+A good system will respond to feedback with iterations that better meet the company’s needs.

-Announce: when you feel confident in your reimbursement plan, it’s time to announce it to the company.
-We recommend sharing the written policy with a brief summary via slack or email with a link to the permanent location and indicate where employees should direct their questions.
+Announce: When you feel confident in your reimbursement plan, it’s time to announce it to the company.
+We recommend sharing the written policy with a brief summary via slack or email with a link to the permanent location.
+You should also indicate where employees should direct their questions.

-Training: In your next company-wide meeting or via online training, provide clear training for every employee, especially regarding pre-approvals and what documentation is needed to submit for reimbursement.
+Training: In your next company-wide meeting or via online training, provide clear instructions for every employee, especially regarding pre-approvals and what documentation is needed to submit for reimbursement.

 How to reimburse employees